#23 October 3, 2018

 But then as their application gets more complicated, they can maybe easily kind of break the glass on that thing and make a few modifications without suddenly having to become low-level experts and understand all the details.
 That's, I think, the kind of experience that you would hopefully get to.
 And we see a bunch of large organizations do this.

 But the way they do this is they invest a huge amount of time and pay a tooling team to build this kind of stuff bespoke and ad hoc.
 And I think the huge promise of something like Kubernetes is that through this ability to define abstractions in useful ways, maybe we can get to this kind of experience in a way that doesn't require you to hand crank all this tooling yourself.

 CRAIG BOX: Lars, Andrew, thank you very much both for joining us today.

-ANDREW PHILIPS: Thanks very much.
+ANDREW PHILLIPS: Thanks very much.

 LARS WANDER: Thanks for having us.